 Step 1: Create your Apple ID

 If you don't have an Apple ID already, take a moment to create one here.
-You'll just need to enter a few, simple bits of information to get started (like your name, email address and account password).
+You'll just need to enter a few, simple bits of information to get started and create your Apple Maps login (like your name, email address and account password).

 Step 2: Search for your business or add it on Apple Maps